jengalas/thegourmetmoose/_posts/2016-10-31-mimis-perfection-fruitcake.md

 ## INSTRUCTIONS
 1. Finely chop and mix together the peels, raisins and nuts.
 Sprinkle with the ¼ cup flour and mix very thoroughly.
 2. Cream shortening and sugar.
 Add eggs and beat well.
 Sift together 2¾ cups flour, baking powder, salt and spices.
 Add alternately with the grape juice.
 3. Pour batter over the fruits and mix well.
-Spoon into greased loaf pans, filling about ¾ full.
+Spoon into greased loaf pans (glass), filling about ¾ full.
 Smooth top but don't flatten.
 4. Bake in 250°F oven for 3-4 hours.
-Cool then brush with whiskey, wrap tightly in plastic wrap and foil and store in cool dark place.
+Cool then brush with whiskey, add apple slice on top, wrap tightly in plastic wrap and foil and store in cool dark place.